 Inappropriate content can desensitize children to violence and risky sexual behaviors, leading them to view such actions as normal and accepted.

 A 2014 study of pre-teens found that too much screen time inhibits nonverbal communication skills External Site and the recognition of emotional cues.

 Screen time statistics

-According to a 2016 report by Common Sense Media Opens PDF, teens are spending an average of 9 hours per day using media.
+According to a 2021 report by Common Sense Media Opens PDF, teens are spending an average of nearly 9 hours per day using media.
 This includes activities like watching television, playing video games and using tablets and smartphones.
 The amount of time excludes time spent on school or homework.
-Also according to the research, kids just slightly younger — 8 to 12 years old — are spending six hours per day with media.
+Also according to the research, kids just slightly younger — 8 to 12 years old — are spending nearly six hours per day with media.

 With children's screen-use times on the rise, the American Academy of Pediatrics (AAP) periodically releases updated media use guidelines External Site.
 To prevent the negative effects of digital overload, the organization recommends limiting television, tablet, phone and computer time to less than one or two hours a day for children.
 Toddlers under the age of two should be kept away from screens entirely.

 It's not a lost cause, parents.
 There are some things you can do to maintain media balance in your own home.